 English Language Requirements

 The DATM program is offered only in English.
-English language competency is required of all students seeking admission to the program.
+English language competency is required of all students seeking admission.

-This must be demonstrated by one of the following means:
+This must be demonstrated by the following means: